svladykin/ReplicaMap/README.md

   then we need to set retention size to `(16B + 2 * 1KiB + 70B) * (5000 + 5000) * 100 = 2GiB`:
   `retention.bytes=2147483648`
-- Another important factor is not covered in the formula above: while a new client is loading data from the `data` topic the found flush notification record in `ops` topic should not be evicted.
-Thus, we have to configure `ops` topic with delayed file deletion as we did with `data` compaction lag:
+- Another important factor is not covered in the formula above: while a new client is loading data from the `data` topic the respective flush notification record in `ops` topic should not be evicted.
+Thus, we have to configure `ops` topic with delayed file deletion:
   `file.delete.delay.ms=7200000`

 ### Example configuration: